marzeq/xbox-cloud-gaming-electron/README.md

 ## Requirements

 You will need to install [npm](https://www.npmjs.com/), the Node.js package manager.
 On most distributions, the package is simply called `npm`.
-You will also need the `yarn` program.

 ## Cloning the source code